 We reviewed the evidence about the effect of inhaling mannitol to treat lung disease in people with cystic fibrosis.

-The evidence is current to: 16 April 2015.
+The evidence is current to: 28 September 2017.

 Quality of the evidence

 We judged the quality of the evidence from this review to be of very low to moderate quality, depending on the outcome measured.
 We do not think that the way the studies were designed affected the results.
-We judged that all volunteers had equal chances of being in either of the treatment groups and would not have known in advance or during the study which treatment they were receiving.
-However, the numbers of volunteers who dropped out of the studies might affect how the results are interpreted.
-Although some of these issues were resolved when the drug's manufacturer, who also sponsored the studies, provided some additional information.
-It is important to realise that before volunteers started the study, they took a test to see if they could tolerate mannitol and only those who did could carry on.
-This means that the results of the studies only apply to those people with cystic fibrosis who can tolerate mannitol.
+We judged that everyone taking part had equal chances of being in either of the treatment groups and would not have known in advance or during the study which treatment they were receiving.
+However, the numbers of people who dropped out of the studies might affect how the results are interpreted, as well as how many people were recruited into the studies and how they were selected from all people with cystic fibrosis who could have been included.

-Mannitol as a single or concomitant treatment to dornase alfa may be of benefit to people with cystic fibrosis, but further research is required in order to establish who may benefit most and whether this benefit is sustained in the longer term.The clinical implications from this review suggest that mannitol could be considered as a treatment in cystic fibrosis; however, studies comparing its efficacy against other (established) mucolytic therapies need to be undertaken before it can be considered for mainstream practice.
+The clinical implications from this review suggest that mannitol could be considered as a treatment in cystic fibrosis; but further research is required in order to establish who may benefit most and whether this benefit is sustained in the longer term.
+Furthermore, studies comparing its efficacy against other (established) mucolytic therapies need to be undertaken before it can be considered for mainstream practice.

 To assess whether inhaled dry powder mannitol is well tolerated, whether it improves the quality of life and respiratory function in people with cystic fibrosis and which adverse events are associated with the treatment.